residence permit

 • Registration in the commercial register

-• Other preparatory activities (e.g. the conclusion of contracts).
+• Other preparatory activities (e.g., contract finalization)

 Residence Permit for Self-Employment